By Austin Baker, Ventilation Director, Hog Slat Inc.

 For direct cooling to work efficiently, the pig's skin should be thoroughly wetted and then allowed to dry completely.
 The wetting and drying cycle is a critical part of the process.
 If the pigs are continuously wet, the humidity rises which in turn reduces the amount of cooling by evaporation.

 Choose nozzles that produce coarse droplets vs. a fine mist.
 Large drops fall quickly thoroughly wetting the pigs while a fine mist hangs in the air increasing humidity.
-The control system should include an adjustable timer enabling the system to operate for 1 to 3 minutes every hour after reaching the temperature set point.
+The control system should include an adjustable timer enabling the system to operate for two to four minutes every 15 to 30 minutes after reaching the temperature set point.

 For optimum cooling, strive for an air velocity of 300 fpm at pig level.
 The effective thrust of a fan is 2X (in feet) of its diameter.